git-town/git-town/website/src/preferences/contribution-regex.md

 ## configure in config file

-In the [config file](../configuration-file.md), you can define the contribution regex in the `[branches]` section.
-Defining the contribution regex in the config file is only a good idea if there the matching branches are considered contribution for all team members.
+Defining the contribution regex in the [config file](../configuration-file.md) is only a good idea if there the matching branches are considered contribution for all team members.
 An example of that are branches created by an external service like Renovate or Dependabot.

 ```toml
 [branches]